chauff/cse1500-web-transcripts/README.md

 ## Required [REQ] and recommended [REC] tools

 - [REC] [Visual Studio Code](https://code.visualstudio.com/) is the strongly recommended development environment for this course.
 It is a free and open-source IDE available for all major operating systems.
-It was originally designed to support node.js programmers (a server-­side JavaScript framework we use in this class), but now has extensions for many programming languages.
+It was originally designed to support Node.js programmers (a server-­side JavaScript framework we use in this class), but now has extensions for many programming languages.
 Best of all, **Visual Studio Code itself is written in JavaScript**!
 It has [integrated source control](https://code.visualstudio.com/docs/editor/versioncontrol) with `git` support out of the box - making it easy to program in pairs.
 It als has a *Live Share* extension, which allows you to code in pairs without the need for tools like `git`.
 VS Code offers **many extensions**.
 You can find a guide on how to browse and install them [here](https://code.visualstudio.com/docs/editor/extension-gallery).
 A list with all kinds of "delightful" extensions can be found [here](https://github.com/viatsko/awesome-vscode).
 Since this may be a bit overwhelming, we made a short list of the extensions we recommend to install for this course:
   - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), the most popular linting utility for JavaScript (a linter is a tool that analyzes source code to flag potentially poor code such as unused variables) - use it to improve your code;
   - [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer) does what the name suggests;
   - [Quokka.js](https://marketplace.visualstudio.com/items?itemName=WallabyJs.quokka-vscode) - a great tool to try out JavaScript snippets without hassle;
   - [VS Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) - a collaborative real-time coding extension (especially useful if a student team works mostly remotely);
   - [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) to make finding the file you are after in your app directory a bit easier;
   - finally, a good [theme](https://code.visualstudio.com/docs/getstarted/themes) for your IDE to make coding more enjoyable is also not a bad idea; [Dracula](https://marketplace.visualstudio.com/items?itemName=dracula-theme.theme-dracula) is a popular one.
 If you want to pick based on visuals, head over to [https://vscodethemes.com/](https://vscodethemes.com/).
-- [REQ] [node.js](https://nodejs.org/en/), version 8.12 or higher (i.e. the latest stable one)
+- [REQ] [Node.js](https://nodejs.org/en/), version 8.12 or higher (i.e. the latest stable one)
-- [REQ] Two modern Web browsers such as Chrome, Firefox, Edge, ...
+- [REQ] Two modern web browsers such as Chrome, Firefox, Edge, ...
 - [REC] Browser developer tools ... those come built into all modern browsers; be sure to make yourself familiar with them.
 For Firefox, you can find an elaborate description of the developer tools [at MDN](https://developer.mozilla.org/en-US/docs/Tools).

 If you are new to team programming, and want to use VSC's features efficiently, [read our guide](How-to-use-VSC.md).
 While it is beyond the scope of this course to introduce tools like `git` in detail, we provide you with enough information to get started.
 You will learn more about these tools in later courses.